ssowri1/SPNavigationDrawerwithTABbar/README.md

 - Drag and drop the Configuration folder into your project and initialize it.
 - Then link the delegate protocol for accessing the delegate methods.
 - let's implement the drawer view object and set delecate to current view controller.
+- Connect the tab bar controller with your view controller in StoryBoard
 - show the Navigation drawer (drawerVw.show())

         drawerVw = DrawerView(aryControllers:DrawerArray.array, isBlurEffect:true, isHeaderInTop:false, controller:self)